The Interpretation of Dreams: On Dreams

-An abridged version called On Dreams was published in 1901 as part of Lowenfeld and Kurella's Grenzfragen des Nerven und Seelenlebens.
+An abridged version called On Dreams (Über den Traum) was published in 1901 as part of Löwenfeld and Kurella's Grenzfragen des Nerven und Seelenlebens.
 It was re-published in 1911 in slightly larger form as a book.
-On Dreams is also included in the 1953 edition and the second part of Freud's work on dreams, Volume Five, The Interpretation of Dreams II and On Dreams.
+On Dreams is also included in the 1953 edition and the second part of Freud's work on dreams, Volume Five of the Standard Edition, "The Interpretation of Dreams II and On Dreams."
 It follows chapter seven in The Interpretation of Dreams and in this edition, is fifty-three pages in length.
 There are thirteen chapters in total and Freud directs the reader to The Interpretation of Dreams for further reading throughout On Dreams, in particular, in the final chapter.

-Immediately after its publication, Freud considered On Dreams as a shortened version of The Interpretation of Dreams.
-The English translation of On Dreams was first published in 1914 and the second English publication in the James Strachey translation from 1952.
+Immediately after its publication, Freud considered On Dreams to be a shortened version of The Interpretation of Dreams.
+The English translation of On Dreams was first published in 1914 and the second English publication in the James Strachey translation (Standard Edition) from 1953.
 Freud investigates the subject of displacement and our inability to recognize our dreams.
 In chapter VI, page 659, he states: "It is the process of displacement which is chiefly responsible for our being unable to discover or recognize them in the dream-content" and he considers the issue of displacement in chapter VIII, page 671 as: "the most striking of the dream-work."

+On Dreams was translated into Russian in 1904, and it was the first work of Freud to be translated into another language.